Kimserey/Arche/post.md

         All.pages |> List.map mkPage |> Sitelet.Sum
 ```

-Each page is defined as a sitelet using the route and title and then sum together to form the main sitelet.
+Each page is defined as a sitelet using the route and title and then all pages are sum together to form the main sitelet.

 The menu is defined as followed: